 Set the Input and Number to Shift/Rotate to retentive with the initial value of 1 each.

 We have covered Shift Registers in previous posts.
-Here are a couple that will show you what can be done with rotating and shifting instructions.
+Here is a couple that will show you what can be done with rotating and shifting instructions.